Deepshift/DeepCreamPy/README.md

 ## Features
 - Decensoring images of ANY size
 - Decensoring of ANY shaped censor (e.g. black lines, pink hearts, etc.)
-- Higher quality decensors
-- Support for mosaic decensors
+- Decensoring of mosaic decensors

 ## Limitations
 The decensorship is for color hentai images that have minor to moderate censorship of the penis or vagina.
 If a vagina or penis is completely censored out, decensoring will be ineffective.